 - Hold the arms out straight in front of the body and slowly draw circles in the air with the wrists.

-It is more common for the hands to swell in hot weather.
-This is because blood vessels expand to send more blood to the skin in an attempt to cool down the body.
+It is more common for the hands to swell in hot weather as blood vessels expand to send more blood to the skin to cool down the body.
 As the vessels expand, some of their fluid can move into tissue in the hands.

-The body warms up during exercise, causing blood vessels to swell as they would in hot weather.
-This may cause swollen hands, although the swelling usually goes away as the body cools down.
+During exercise, the body warms up, causing blood vessels to swell as they would in hot weather and resulting in swollen hands.
+The swelling usually goes away as the body cools down.

 Moderate exercise is beneficial for health.
 Drink plenty of water before and after exercising, and wear loose clothing that will help keep the body cool.

-The medical term for more serious swelling is edema.
-Seek medical advice if the skin dimples when pressed, or if swelling causes discomfort.
+The medical term for more severe swelling is edema.
+Seek medical advice if the skin dimples when pressed or if swelling causes discomfort.
 Swelling in the face or around the eyes can be another sign of edema.

 A person may notice swelling in the hands after eating a rich or salty meal.

 Reducing the amount of salt in the diet can have health benefits.
 It is advisable to limit the consumption of fast food, canned foods, and packaged foods as these products all contain high levels of salt or sodium.
 Eat fresh fruits and vegetables, and use herbs and spices rather than salt to add flavor.

 Doctors recommend seeking medical advice if swelling accompanies any of the following symptoms: